ebrahimiaval/dev-rssr/README.md

 # RSSR
 ✈ welcome to RSSR

 ### what is RSSR?
-RSSR is a SSR boilerplate for React js. this boilerplate use and support these structures:
+RSSR is a SSR boilerplate for React js.
+RSSR contian token base Authentication structure.

+RSSR use and support these packages:
 - redux (trim-redux)
 - bootstrap
 - react-router-dom